 Dr. Naderi earned her undergraduate degree from UC Berkeley and a Master of Health Science at the Johns Hopkins Bloomberg School of Public Health before receiving her medical degree from Baylor College of Medicine, Houston, Texas.
 After Internal Medicine residency training at Duke University, she completed a cardiology fellowship at Cleveland Clinic and a Women’s Heart Health Fellowship at Massachusetts General Hospital in Boston.
 Prior to joining Kaiser Permanente, Dr. Naderi was Clinical Assistant Professor of Medicine (Cardiology Division) at Stanford University Medical Center and was a member of the Stanford Women’s Heart Health group and the Stanford Center for Aortic Diseases.

-A passionate advocate for all her patients, Dr. Naderi devotes time and energy to supporting SCAD patients' physical recovery and psychosocial needs throughout the Bay area and also as a member of the iSCAD Registry Steering Committee.
+A passionate advocate for all her patients, Dr. Naderi devotes energy to supporting SCAD patients' physical recovery and psychosocial needs throughout the Bay area and also as a member of the iSCAD Registry Steering Committee.

 Mark Lindsay, MD, PhD

 Dr. Mark Lindsay is a cardiologist specializing in Genetic Aortic Disease, Massachusetts General Hospital and Massachusetts General Hospital for Children Assistant Professor of Medicine, Harvard Medical School.

 - M.D.; Ph.D., University of Virginia School of Medicine

 - Residency, Johns Hopkins University School of Medicine

 - Fellowship, Johns Hopkins University School of Medicine

 - Pediatric Cardiology, American Board of Pediatrics